zhilulian/mcp-server/server/mcp_server_computer_use/README.md

 # Computer Use Mcp Server

+## Version
+v0.1.0

 ## Overview

-An model context protocol server for MCP client(like Claude Desktop) to control your computer.
-With this MCP server, clients are capable of interacting with tools that can manipulate a computer desktop environment.
+Computer Use Mcp Server is a model context protocol server that provides MCP clients with the ability to control computers.
+It can issue commands to computers based on natural language, such as move mouse, click mouse, type text, screenshots, etc.

-## Features
+## 分类
+Computer Use

 - Trigger mouse events (move, click, scroll, and drag)
 - Trigger keyboard events (key press, type text)